NeonGeckoCom/neon-docs/docs/skill_development/development-setup/python-resources.md

 If you are new to Python or programming in general there are lots of resources online catering to all experience levels.
 Once you have the basics, a simple Skill can be a great way to try them out in a real project.

-Neon uses Python 3 and as of December 2019 supports Python 3.7-3.10.
+Neon uses Python 3 and as of May 2023 supports Python 3.7-3.10.

 The following are a collection of resources recommended by members of our Community.
 If you know of other great resources please let us know in the [Neon Chat](https://matrix.to/#/#NeonMycroft:matrix.org).